 - Liquid hand soap (foaming liquid soap is much better) in a pump dispenser.
 Don’t use a bar of soap as much as possible because it’s a hotspot for germs.

 - Running water

 - Explain the concept of germs and the chain of infection to your child by placing a couple of dots on your palms using the washable, non-toxic markers to represent the germs

-- Tell Baby that germs are super small and cannot be seen by the naked eye, but they look a little like the ones that you’ve just drawn, and they stick to his skin in the same way
+- Tell Baby that germs are super small and cannot be seen by the naked eye, but they look a little like the ones that you’ve just drawn, and they stick to her skin in the same way

 - While the marker is still wet, touch your child’s hand to show the transfer of germs.